Honestly, "Fuckers" Is Too Kind A Word For Republicans Right Now

 Some close Biden advisors were reportedly frustrated over her choice of words, according to Axios, and some big donors apparently want O’Malley Dillon to apologize, to Biden — and perhaps also to congressional Republicans.
 "For those of us who, from Day One, bought into Biden's calls for civility and a return to normalcy, this isn't just beyond the pale — it's plain stupid," said one Biden donor.

-Meanwhile, Republican Sen. Marco Rubio and other Republicans took advantage of the moment to score cheap political points.
+Meanwhile, Sen. Marco Rubio and other Republicans took advantage of the moment to score cheap political points.
 “Biden talks about unity and healing, but you want to know what they really think?”
 Rubio tweeted.
 “Read how the person he wants as the next WH deputy chief of staff called Republicans in Congress a bunch of f***ers.”
 Public figures including MSNBC host Nicolle Wallace swiftly pointed out his hypocrisy.

+Are we really talking about the f word in any context other than the f-ing people who stood by Trump as he boasted about “grabbing women in the pussy”, smeared “shit hole countries” called black NFL players “sons of bitches” and assaulted our democracy while ignoring covid?— Nicolle Wallace (@NicolleDWallace) December 17, 2020

 If you read the entire Glamour article, which we doubt many of O’Malley Dillon’s detractors have, you’ll understand the context of her message: It’s about her wish to get things done with colleagues whom she may not respect or agree with, for the sake of fixing the brokenness of this country, particularly the tragic economic aftermath of COVID.
 “I think, more than not, people want to see impact,” she told Glamour.
 “They want to see us moving in a path forward.
 They want to do their work, get paid a fair share, have time for themselves and their family, and see each other as neighbors.
 And this overhang of this negative, polarized electorate that politics has created is the thing that I think we can break down.”